OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-data-warehouse/sql-data-warehouse-develop-ctas.md

 ,        [CalendarYear]
 ;

--- Use an implicit join tooperform hello update
+-- Use an implicit join to perform the update
 UPDATE  AnnualCategorySales
 SET     AnnualCategorySales.TotalSalesAmount = CTAS_ACS.TotalSalesAmount
 FROM    CTAS_acs